 Warm the element with a heat gun (not a rosebud torch) returning the superheat to normal.
 Relocate the valve body to a location with a higher temperature than the sensing bulb.

 A TEV is a modulating type valve with the ability to modulate the refrigerant flow rate much lower than its full load design rating.
 The more oversized the TEV, the larger the valve superheat swings.
 The “superheat swing” references the number of degree’s change from high to low at the evaporator outlet as the TEV modulates.
 The superheat swings are also referred to as “hunting.”

 A conventional non-balanced port TEV can modulate down to about 40% of its maximum loading.
 The TEV hunting (or swings) at this minimal percent are large enough that liquid refrigerant can spill past the sensing bulb before the valve throttles.
 A balanced port TEV can modulate down to approximately 25% of its maximum load rating before spillover occurs (the loading is lower with the balanced port valve because it is not influenced by inlet pressure).

 Note: Increased pressure drop or decreased entering liquid temperature beyond design conditions increases the TEVs capacity.

-#9 — Check for a Vapor Free Liquid to the TEV: The TEV adjustment stem may be opened enough to offset vapor in the liquid line in some applications.
-Should the condensing temperature drop, resulting in sub-cooled refrigerant, (vapor free liquid) the TEV may flood.
+#9 — Check for a vapor free liquid to the TEV: The TEV adjustment stem may be opened enough to offset vapor in the liquid line in some applications.
+Should the condensing temperature drop, resulting in a sub-cooled refrigerant, (vapor free liquid) the TEV may flood.
 A lighter evaporator load may also result in a solid head of refrigerant to the TEV, leading to a flooded evaporator condition that did not formerly exist.

 Install a liquid line sightglass directly ahead of the TEV and verify vapor free refrigerant during the adjustment procedure.